Active travel and 20-minute neighbourhoods

 Walking and cycling are not only more sustainable than motorised transport in environmental terms but can also be an important part of healthy living.

-A Plaid Cymru government will work towards creating 20-minute neighbourhoods in all our towns and cities providing convenient, safe, pedestrian access to the places people need to go and the services people use nearly every day: public transport, shopping, school, parks, and social activities.
+A Plaid Cymru government would work towards creating 20-minute neighbourhoods in all our towns and cities providing convenient, safe, pedestrian access to the places people need to go and the services people use nearly every day: public transport, shopping, school, parks, and social activities.

 - Require local authorities to set ambitious targets for modal shift including substantially increasing the provision of cycle routes.